AyeshaAmjad0828/Agentic-Document-Extraction/README.md

 Key configuration options:
 - `max_steps`: Maximum optimization iterations
 - `max_workers`: Parallel processing threads
+- `llm-choice` : llama or gpt for extraction
 - `force`: Force reprocessing of documents despite caching

 ***Note***: *Since all enviornments are based on iterative improvement of scores, no scoring threshold needs to be configured.*